juliaguida/oystercard/pills/js_promises.md

 ## Promises to the rescue

 Enter Promises!
-Promises take this mess of callback code and give us a way for asyncronous request can be handled effectively and neatly, at the very time they complete.
+Promises take this mess of callback code and give us a way to handle asynchronous requests effectively and neatly at the very time they complete.
 They work by providing a `then` function that handles the task in a much cleaner way once our asynchronous request has been completed together with any error handling.

 Now by getting our get function to use promises we can tidy up the code:

 ```javascript
 get('story.json')